Agile Transformation is People Transformation

 If you’re still waiting for the formula to do an Agile transformation, I highly recommend watching this talk about how not to do an agile transformation by Anton Zotin.
 Hopefully, you’ll get a few pointers on how to avoid some of the pitfalls.

 In part 3 of this series, I’ll explore how to bring back Joy at work, even when going through the trials and tribulations of a transformation.
-Read part 1: The only problem with Agile here.
+Read part 1: The only problem with Agile here and part 3: Joy in Agile-Land here.